Claims & Responses

 Meredith Leigh says she is “choosing something higher” than veganism.

-“Ethical meat… is based on the observation that at this point in our culture, the people who will have the greatest influence on the lives and deaths of animals are the people who eat meat, and not the people who don’t.” — from her blog.
+In her blog, she states that “Ethical meat… is based on the observation that at this point in our culture, the people who will have the greatest influence on the lives and deaths of animals are the people who eat meat, and not the people who don’t.”

 This is like saying that child abusers are the ones who have the greatest influence over abused children, instead of the people who don’t abuse children (and the social workers and advocates who seek to assist them).
 To the extent that people choose to unnecessarily exploit and kill animals for food, they can be said to have more influence over the lives and deaths of animals than those who don’t kill or consume them to begin with, but as an assessment of greater or lesser harm, Leigh’s claim is skewed.
 It is those who abstain from animal consumption, and who advocate for animal-free alternatives, who cause less harm to animals.

 “Ethical meat” caters to status quo attitudes and practices that will only continue to breed billions of animals into subjugation and slaughter.
 Veganism works for a world with less harm, not more, nor does it advocate, as "humane meat" does, for simply maintaining systems of violence that are unnecessary and easily replaceable.

 Meredith Leigh says killing animals was “almost a business decision.”

 Leigh was a vegan before she started Foothill Meats.
 In an interview, she says: “I was a plant person and totally fell in love with vegetable farming in 2002.
 I was a vegetarian, and then a vegan.
 We started Foothills Meats and I almost feel that it was a business decision to add meat.
 I wasn’t that into working with animals, but on the culinary side, I got excited about working with meat.”